scorpido74/azure-docs.nl-nl/articles/cognitive-services/LUIS/reference-entity-composite.md

 }
 ```

-Dit is de JSON als `verbose=true` is ingesteld in de query reeks:
+Dit is de `verbose=true` JSON als deze is ingesteld in de querytekenreeks:

 ```json
 "entities": {